kamilc/runner/doc/design.md

 ### Authorization

 The authorization step is very basic and is based on the specific value in the client's certificate subject.
-The server keeps a list of allowed common names.
-Upon each request, it reads the CN field from the client certificate's subject and compares with the list.
-If the value is not in the whitelist, it shortcircuits with the "authorization error" message.
+The server keeps a set of allowed common names.
+Upon each request, it reads the CN field from the client certificate's subject and compares with the set.
+If the value is not found, it shortcircuits with the "authorization error" message.

 ### Task: Start a process